OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/maintainability/unused-aggregate-or-sql-query.md

 figma:
 ---

-# Unused aggregate or SQL Query
+# Unused Aggregate or SQL Query

 An Aggregate or SQL query isn't used.